-We all are so busy in our hectic lifestyles that even as we keep thinking about our future, we don’t take adequate steps to safeguard it!
+We all are so busy in the hectic lifestyles that even as we keep thinking about our future, we don’t take adequate steps to safeguard it!

-The common perception is that your company offers you mediclaim, it deducts salary towards provident fund and that way your future is secured.
+The common perception is that your company offers you a mediclaim policy, it deducts salary towards provident fund and that way your future is secured.
 Is it really?

 First of all, how many companies do that?
 Secondly, is it enough to cover for you and your family’s contingencies?
 Thirdly, how many people work in such big organizations that actually provide insurance covers?